InjectiveLabs/injective-lists/ts-scripts/SCRIPTS.md

 The script will import the hardcoded data from [these files](./data/) and convert them to TokenStatic tokens based on their type.
 Note: These hardcoded data/denoms here will take priority over data retrieved via other sources.

-ℹ️ Refer to this [doc](./ADD_TOKEN.md) on adding new static token-metadata to the injective-list repo.
+ℹ️ Refer to this [doc](./../CONTRIBUTING.md) on adding new static token-metadata to the injective-list repo.

 ### Upload images to CloudFlare

 https://github.com/InjectiveLabs/injective-lists/blob/master/ts-scripts/uploadImages.ts

-Since images are no longer stored on the repo, we now uses cloudflare to host the token logos/images.
+Since images are no longer stored on the repo, we now use cloudflare to host the token logos/images.

 The script will scan the [images](./images/) folder and compare it against the [tokenImagePath.json](./../tokens/tokenImagePaths.json) map, if the image name doesn’t exist on the json file, the script will upload the image to cloudflare and create a new entry on the tokenImagePath.json file.